 This is a vampire romance and Adrianne does not manage to avoid all the pit traps.
-Yes; except to meet Vlad Tepes, blood bonds and use of terminology such as Childe and Sire.
-That said; none of these usual suspects get in the way of this enjoyable paranormal romp.
+Yes; except to meet Vlad Tepes, blood bonds and use of terminologies such as Childe and Sire.
+That said; none of these usual suspects gets in the way of this enjoyable paranormal romp.

 In Pure Spirit

 Have you read any of Adrianne Brennan’s other books?
 What are they like?
 Why do you think vampires persist as one of the most popular choices in romantic paranormal stories?